thelia/thelia.github.io/en/documentation/templates/emails.md

 lang: en
 subnav: templates_emails
 ---

-## About mail layouts, views and templates
+# Thelia mails

 Thelia offers a very flexible way to define the content of the mails sent by the system.
 A mail template uses exactly the same principles as a front-office or back-office template.
 It uses Smarty languages, and the Thelia loops and substitutions.

+## About mail layouts, views and templates

 You can define e-mails contents directly in the back-office, but you can also use the same template system as front-office or PDF, by defining a set of views and grouping them in a sub-directory of the templates/emails directory.
-You may the use all the features of Smarty, including inheritance.
+You may then use all the features of Smarty, including inheritance.

 The most basic way to define an email content is typing the code directly in the Thelia "messages" back-office.